 Skip to main content

 It's New Year's Eve, so a goodbye to 2016 and a huge Hello to 2017, I love New Year's Eve.
-The chance to have a brand, spankingly new year to dream to plan and to be happy.
+The chance to have a brand, spankingly New Year to dream to plan and to be happy.
 I am hoping for new medication to make living with my awful disease easier.

 I have Mixed Connective Tissue Disease (MCTD), which is Lupus, Scleroderma, Raynaud's, Sjorgen's and Polymiositis all wrapped up in one huge hurty package.
 Some people with MCTD don't have all these and some have it at different levels, trust me to get the lot and at times it is pretty bad.
 To top that, I have Fibromyalgia, degenerative Arthritis in my spine after a car accident and Bechet's Disease.
 Phew, no wonder I get knackered so much.